directus/v8-archive/docs/README.md

 ## System

 All system tables (`directus_*`) are blocked from being used through the regular `/items` endpoint to prevent security leaks or because they require additional processing before sending to the end user.
-This means that any requests to `/items/directus_*` will always return `403 Forbidden`. @TODO OR IS IT A 404?
+This means that any requests to `/items/directus_*` will always return `401 Unauthorized`.

 These system endpoints still follow the same spec as a “regular” `/items/[collection-name]` endpoint but require the additional processing outlined below: